General Procedure for Running Learning Experiences#

 Note

-You will be able to create a new
+This will create a new repository at: <your_github_username>/lx-<lx-name>.

-Then clone your new repository, replacing your GitHub username in the command below,
+2. Clone the fork: clone the fork on your computer, replacing your GitHub username in the command below, and navigate to the new folder:

-Now we will configure the Duckietown version of this repository as the upstream repository to sync with your fork.
+3. Configure upstream repo: configure the Duckietown version of this repository as the upstream repository to synchronize with your fork.

 List the current remote repository for your fork,